Organ trade: Philippines

 Although the sale of organs was not legal in the Philippines, prior to 2008 the practice was tolerated and even endorsed by the government.
 The Philippine Information Agency, a branch of the government, even promoted "all-inclusive" kidney transplant packages that retailed for roughly $25,000.
 The donors themselves often received as little as $2,000 for their kidneys.
 The country was a popular destination for transplant tourism.
 One high-ranking government official estimated that 800 kidneys were sold annually in the country prior to 2008, and the WHO listed it as one of the top five sites for transplant tourists in 2005.

 In March 2008, the government passed new legislation enforcing the ban on organ sales.
 After the crackdown on the practice, the number of transplants has decreased from 1,046 in 2007 to 511 in 2010.
 Since then, the government has taken a much more active stance against transplant tourism.

 United States

 On September 21, 2021, 92 Republican members of the U.S. Senate and House asked the heads of multiple federal agencies to investigate organ harvesting for research purposes.
-The letter stated, "We are alarmed by public records obtained from the National Institutes of Heath (NIH) which show that the University of Pittsburgh (Pitt) may have violated federal law by altering abortion procedures to harvest organs from babies who were old enough to live outside the womb."
+The letter stated, "We are alarmed by public records obtained from the National Institutes of Health (NIH) which show that the University of Pittsburgh (Pitt) may have violated federal law by altering abortion procedures to harvest organs from babies who were old enough to live outside the womb."
 However, PolitiFact reported several months earlier that "There is no indication that the fetal tissues used in the [University of Pittsburgh] experiments were 'purchased'," suggesting that the congress members' later description of this research as involving organ harvesting was inaccurate.